mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 > Is this just a coincidence that Scott's model is not trivial?

 Not really.
-Because if it was trivial it would break computational adequacy which is the statement that for every pair or well-typed terms in the language $$\Gamma \vdash t : A$$ and $$\Gamma \vdash t' : A$$
+Because if it was trivial it would have broken computational adequacy which is the statement that for every pair or well-typed terms in the language $$\Gamma \vdash t : A$$ and $$\Gamma \vdash t' : A$$